cybersoel/AzureSentinelSIEMLab/README.md

 <br />

  - You'll see 'Request timed out' messages.
- - Next, we'll disable the VM's firewall.
+ - We need to disable the VM's firewall.
 While we could allow ICMP traffic specifically, we'll turn off the entire firewall for this honeypot setup.
     - *Note: Disabling the firewall increases security risks.
 Only do this in a controlled environment for specific testing purposes.*